JeremyChou28/C_GRAN/README.md

 <!-- - [🙏 Acknowledgements](#acknowledgements) -->

 ## 📖 About the Project <a name="about-project"></a>
 C-GRAN (Community-Guided Recursive Annotation Network) is an open, network-based framework for the systematic discovery and annotation of emerging structural analogs in complex environmental samples.
 Designed for non-target screening (NTS) using tandem mass spectrometry (MS/MS), C-GRAN integrates molecular networking with sample-wise co-occurrence analysis to uncover structurally or functionally related compounds beyond spectral similarity constraints.
 Starting from high-confidence seed annotations, candidate compounds are expanded through a recursive database search strategy, incorporating exact-mass-based matching.
 Each candidate is ranked based on structural similarity to known analogs, fragment match quality, and occurrence correlation.
 By iteratively propagating annotations across molecular networks, C-GRAN enables high-coverage identification of structurally diverse compounds—especially those missed by traditional spectral-based tools.
+You can access our [online platform](https://cgran.acemap.info/#/).

 ## 💻 Getting Started <a name="getting-started"></a>